dmitrirussu/fabricjs.SvgAnimation.class/README.md

 fabricJs.SvgAnimation.class
 ===========================

-Using this fabric.SvgAnimation class offer possibility tot animate an Svg object
+Using this fabric.SvgAnimation class offer possibility to animate an Svg object

 Important:
 ===